- FACULTY AND STAFF

 - GIVE TODAY

-The bachelor's degree in mining engineering offered by the University of Arizona department of mining and geological engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science program in mining engineering offered by the University of Arizona Department of Mining and Geological Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 The degree is composed of 128 units.
 Students must first be accepted into the UA College of Engineering and then choose the mining engineering major in their junior year.
 Students can pursue tracks in: